idealo/spring-cloud-stream-binder-sqs/README.md

 - **maxNumberOfMessages** - Maximum number of messages to retrieve with one poll to SQS.
 Must be a number between 1 and 10.
 - **visibilityTimeout** - The duration in seconds that polled messages are hidden from subsequent poll requests after having been retrieved.
 - **waitTimeout** - The duration in seconds that the system will wait for new messages to arrive when polling.
 Uses the Amazon SQS long polling feature.
 The value should be between 1 and 20.
-- **queueStopTimeout** - The number of milliseconds that the listener container will wait when stopping before interrupting a thread.
 - **messageDeletionPolicy** - The deletion policy for messages that are retrieved from SQS.
 Defaults to NO_REDRIVE.
 - **snsFanout** - Whether the incoming message has the SNS format and should be deserialized automatically.
 Defaults to false.